Battle of Guam (1944): The landing is postponed

 The battleship fires her guns in the pre-invasion bombardment of Guam.

 On 25 June, with the Battle of the Philippine Sea won and the situation ashore greatly improved, the III Amphibious Corps was released from its role as reserve, and the ships carrying the 3rd Marine Division (Task Group 53.1) sailed for Eniwetok; those carrying the 1st Provisional Marine Brigade (Task Group 53.2) followed five days later.
 On 3 July, Spruance held a conference to decide on a new W-Day.
 The hard fighting on Saipan foretold more of the same on Guam and intelligence reports based on documents captured on Saipan now gave an accurate assessment of Japanese strength.
 It was decided that more troops were required.

 One regimental combat team, built around the 305th Infantry Regiment, was already on its way, but the conference agreed to postpone the landing until the entire 77th Infantry Division arrived.
 W-Day was therefore set for 25 July.
 Neither King nor Nimitz was happy with the delay.
-It meant that the marines had to spend weeks in cramped quarters on transports, with the inevitable loss of physical condition and combat efficiency.
+It meant the marines had to spend weeks in cramped quarters on transports, with the inevitable loss of physical condition and combat efficiency.
 In the event, the main body of the 77th Infantry Division arrived at Eniwetok four days early, so W-Day was advanced to 21 July.
-With the addition of the 77th Infantry Division, there 37,292 Navy and Marines and 19,245 Army troops bound for Guam, so the American attackers outnumbered the Japanese defenders by roughly 3-to-1.
+With the addition of the 77th Infantry Division, there were 37,292 Navy and Marines and 19,245 Army troops bound for Guam, so the American attackers outnumbered the Japanese defenders by roughly 3-to-1.

 The revised plan called for the 305th Infantry to land on W-Day when ordered by the 1st Provisional Marine Brigade.
 The rest of the 77th Infantry Division would be a floating reserve until ordered to land on the same beaches by the III Amphibious Corps.
 The division commander, Major General Andrew D. Bruce, prepared two alternative plans.
 One called for the 306th and 307th Infantry Regiments to land near Adelup Point and advance south to Mount Tenjo or southwest to Pago Bay.
 The other was for a landing on the north coast between Uruno and Ritidian Point.
 Bruce favored this tactic, and would later use it to great effect in the Battle of Leyte.
 While the north coast was backed by steep cliffs and dense jungle, the idea was that it would be very lightly defended, and the Japanese would have few reserves to respond.
-However, the Marines were reluctant to divert the corps reserve for fear that it would be needed on the main beachheads, and they believed that the Japanese did possess reserves.
+However, the Marines were reluctant to divert the corps reserve fearing it would be needed on the main beachheads, and they believed the Japanese did possess reserves.
 Geiger ultimately responded that it was too late to change the assault plan, but he did defend Bruce to Smith.